The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The SRT rules include various tests that depend on the amount of time the person spends working in the UK or overseas, or the number of days on which he works in the UK.
 The way in which those tests normally work is varied for international transport workers who have a relevant job on a vehicle, aircraft or ship.

 In the context of employment as a seafarer, a relevant job is one where the duties of the employment are performed on board a ship while it is travelling and substantially all of the trips made in performing those duties are ones that involve crossing an international boundary.
-HMRC’s view is that if the employment is one where 80% of trips undertaken are cross-border trips, the substantially all of the trips test is satisfied (see RDR3 , para 3.26).
+HMRC’s view is that if the employment is one where 80% of trips undertaken are cross-border trips, the substantially all of the trips test is satisfied (see RDRM11780).

 Where a seafarer has a relevant job and makes six or more cross border trips during the course of the tax year, neither the third automatic UK test (sufficient hours worked in the UK) nor the third automatic overseas test (sufficient hours worked overseas) apply.

 If the seafarer has to consider the ‘sufficient ties test’ within the SRT, there is variation to the UK work tie for seafarers who have a relevant job (as described above).
 The UK work tie is satisfied if the individual works in the UK for at least 40 days during the tax year.
-Normally a person would be treated as
+Normally, a person would be treated as working in the UK on any day when he does more than three hours work in the UK, but this rule is displaced for days when

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.